MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The RemoveDelayHoldApplied switch specifies whether to remove delay holds from the mailbox.
 You don't need to specify a value with this switch.

 The removal of a hold from a mailbox is temporarily delayed to prevent the accidental purge of content that's no longer affected by the hold.
 This temporary delay in the removal of the hold is known as a delay hold.
-To see the hold history on a mailbox, replace \<MailboxIdentity\> with the name, email address, or alias of the mailbox, and run this command: Export-MailboxDiagnosticLogs -Identity \<MailboxIdentity\> -ComponentName HoldTracking.
+To see the hold history on a mailbox, replace `<MailboxIdentity>` with the name, email address, or alias of the mailbox, and run this command: `Export-MailboxDiagnosticLogs -Identity <MailboxIdentity> -ComponentName HoldTracking`.

 ```yaml
 Type: SwitchParameter